Soil salinity: Consequences of soil salinity

 Salinity is an important land degradation problem.
-Soil salinity can be reduced by leaching soluble salts out of soil with excess irrigation water.
+Soil salinity can be reduced by leaching soluble salts out of soil with excess irrigation water of good quality (i.e. poor in salts).
 Soil salinity control involves watertable control and flushing in combination with tile drainage or another form of subsurface drainage.
 A comprehensive treatment of soil salinity is available from the United Nations Food and Agriculture Organization.

+The presence of soluble salts in soils can significantly influence their engineering properties, particularly under varying moisture conditions.
+Studies have shown that long-term soaking can lead to dissolution and redistribution of salts in clayey and gypsiferous soils, resulting in changes in soil structure and a reduction in strength and stiffness.

+Research on gypsiferous soils has further demonstrated that moisture variation and soaking conditions can significantly affect mechanical performance due to gypsum dissolution and changes in internal soil structure.

+Earlier studies have also shown that compaction conditions interact with salinity effects, where increased compaction improves initial strength, but long-term exposure to moisture may still result in degradation due to dissolution of soluble salts in gypsiferous soils.